paulino/nanofs-fuse/README.md

 ## Compiling and installing on GNU/Linux:

-Get a copy of sources from git or a tarball distribution
+Get a copy of sources from git or a tarball distribution.
+With a copy from git, run `autogen.sh` to prepare your build system for compilation with autotools.
+Getting a tarball copy, autotools are not required.

 Install dependencies.
 Here's an example for Debian/Ubuntu: